If you’re trying to get pregnant, knowing your ovulation window is crucial — this is your most fertile time.

 Ovulation is the release of an egg from the ovary.
 A person can become pregnant in the days leading up to, and on the day of ovulation.
-If you’re trying to get pregnant, knowing your ovulation window is crucial, as this is your most fertile time.
+Here's everything you need to know about your ovulation and how you can track your fertile window.

-Other signs that you are about to ovulate include egg-white-like cervical mucus, increased sex drive, higher basal body temperatures, breast tenderness, and lower abdomenal pain.
+Other signs that you are about to ovulate include egg-white-like cervical mucus, increased sex drive, higher basal body temperatures, breast tenderness, and lower abdominal pain.

 How to confirm ovulation

-The most important thing to remember is that everyone’s fertility journey looks different.
-This is because cycle lengths and ovulation patterns vary greatly from person to person.
-However, once you have an understanding of when, and if you’re ovulating, you’ll have the knowledge and the confidence to know what to do to reach your goals.
+Everyone’s fertility journey looks different.
+Cycle lengths, hormones, ovulation patterns, and health factors vary greatly from person to person.
+However, once you have an understanding of when, and if you’re ovulating, you’ll have the knowledge and the confidence to know what to do to reach your reproductive goals.